nschorgh/Planetary-Code-Collection/README.md

 2006: Troy Hudson discovered a grid-point offset in conductionT and conductionQ, which has been corrected.

-2005: Thanks to Mischa Kreslavsky for providing correct formulas for energy balance on a slope.
+2005: Thanks to Mischa Kreslavsky for providing formulas for energy balance on a planar slope.

 Many Thanks to Andy Vaught for developing an open-source Fortran 95 compiler (www.g95.org).
 The early versions of this code were developed with this compiler.